beniroquai/Opentrons-Microscope-Platereader/Readme.md

 where there will be something like `ttyACM0` or `ttyUSB1` representing the Arduino hosting the GRBL board.
 Use this for the settings above and add `/dev/` to it.

-## Software
+# Software

+The software is based on already available open-source projects.
+We use `GRBL` for the hardware control using an Arduino and the `OpenFlexure Microscope Server` for the GUI and I/O control.

-### Hardware control software for the motors/light sources
+## Hardware control software for the motors/light sources

 We use the GLBR code to control the microscope - so you can use it from any computer equipped with a serial (e.g. USB) connection.
-In order to make it work you "simply" need to flash the GBRL code which is also available on [Github]() on your Arduino Uno + CNC Shield V3.
+In order to make it work you "simply" need to flash the GBRL code which is also available on [Github](https://github.com/grbl/grbl/) on your Arduino Uno + CNC Shield V3.
 Therefore:
 1. Connect it to the Computer using a USB cable
 2. Open the arduino IDE
 3. Copy the GRBL library in the Arduino Library folder